websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

 ### Calling the ActionExecutor in the Workflow Definition

-The E5C9 Single Approver workflow definition that was autoloaded by the Acme E5C9 Implementation project is nearly identical to the Single Approver definition that ships with Liferay.
+The E5C9 Single Approver workflow definition auto-loaded by the Acme E5C9 Implementation project is nearly identical to the Single Approver definition that ships with Liferay.
 The differences are entirely in the script elements of the state and task nodes, which are greatly simplified in the E5C9 Single Approver definition because all logic is outsourced to the action executor class.
 Both of the definition's actions (reject and approve) have identical script tags:

 ```{literalinclude} ./creating-an-action-executor/resources/liferay-e5c9.zip/e5c9-impl/src/main/resources/com/acme/e5c9/internal/workflow/kaleo/runtime/scripting/internal/action/dependencies/e5c9-workflow-definition.xml
    :dedent: 4